-Following the Biological Extinction seminar at the Vatican, the final contradictory comminqué has been released.
+Following the Biological Extinction seminar at the Vatican on 27 Feb – 1 March 2017, the final comminqué has been released.
 The Vatican are to be applauded here for convening the seminar and inviting guests from different scientific fields, despite the opposition and petition against their guest Paul Ehrlich from some extreme US religious groups.
 The summary is fact-based, saying the worlds population is “shooting upward to the 7.4 billion of today “, “Since 1950, world GDP has grown 15 times while the world population has tripled” and “that the current rate of loss of species is approximately 1,000 times the historical rate” which are putting “huge strains on the earth’s capacity to function sustainably.”

 They rightly acknowledge that the current rate of loss of species is approximately 1,000 times the historical rate, with perhaps a quarter of all species in danger of extinction.
 It is also true that per capita income of the richest 1.4 billion people averages $41,000; in sharp contrast, the poorest 1 billion people, in Sub-Saharan Africa, have an average income of $3,500.
 The Vatican’s response to this is that we need positive human action for the sustainable development of biodiversity.
 There is no concrete method explaining how the inequality and wealth redistribution will be achieved.
 The reality is that both of these aims in all likelihood will not be achieved, and in any case are not addressing the root causes.

-Despite acknowledging the growth in population to 7.4 billion (actually now 7.5 billion), there is not one word saying that this is one half of the problem and that there are direct, simple, achievable humanitarian solutions to the exponential growth in numbers – by giving free universal access to contraception, together with education in family planning and female empowerment.
+Despite acknowledging the growth in population to 7.4 billion (now 7.6 billion), there is nothing saying that this is one half of the problem and that there are direct, simple, achievable humanitarian solutions to the exponential growth in numbers – by giving free universal access to contraception, together with education in family planning and female empowerment.
 The Catholic Church is hypocritically pontificating on a subject with the aim of being taken seriously as an authority which cares and is seen to be addressing an issue, but fundamentally ignores the actual cause of the problem in which it is exacerbating through its own public policy of banning all forms of contraception.
 If they truly cared for the future of the planet they would immediately change their policies and support the organisations desperately trying to help in these areas.

-The preachings of the Catholic Church are clearly not taken seriously by the country which surrounds the micro-state of the Vatican – Italy.
+The Catholic Church is not taken seriously by the country which surrounds the micro-state of the Vatican.
 Italy’s birthrate is 1.4 births per women, comfortably below replacement level and a positive step towards a sustainable level.
-Clearly the Italians don’t listen to any pontifications from the Church and either contraception is widely used or they aren’t having sex.
+Italians don’t listen to any pontifications from the Church and either contraception is widely used or they aren’t having sex.
 I think we all know the answer there.
 This is not true for many other African countries which can take the word of the Church more seriously and where family planning is not widely available.

 The text also talks about wealth redistribution and intensive agricultural systems.
-Again the answers are unworkable because of the planet’s finite resources.
+The answers are unworkable because of the planet’s finite resources.
 It is true that poverty should be eliminated, but however farming is managed, the facts are that natural resources, including fresh water, are physically limited.